Kalief Browder: Continuation of legal action

 After his death, Browder's estate continued his legal action against the city.
-Akeem Browder told BuzzFeed News, "We go back to court on March 21 [2017].
-Judge is probably going to do what they've been doing—which is prolonging.
+Akeem Browder told BuzzFeed News, "We go back to court on March 21[, 2017].
+The judge is probably going to do what they've been doing—which is prolonging.
 It's a game that they play."

 In January 2019, New York City settled a civil lawsuit with the Browder family for $3.3 million.
 Nobody from the Bronx DA's office was held personally accountable for keeping Browder incarcerated for three years without a trial or a conviction.

 Government response

 In 2015, in Davis v.
 Ayala, U.S. Supreme Court Justice Anthony Kennedy cited Browder's case.
 He said: